Why Most College / University Alumni Programs Failby Community Admin in Corporate Alumni, In The News | Last Edited: 14th October 2019

 Higher-Ed Alumni Programs Are Generic

-College Alumni Programs that have an “off the shelf” generic website – branded with a logo and a CRM integration but little more – often wonder why engagement is low, donations have plateaued and the value of their programme doesn’t resonate across their community.
+College Alumni Programs that have an “off the shelf” generic website – branded with a logo and a CRM integration but little more – often wonder why engagement is low, donations have plateaued and the value of their program doesn’t resonate across their community.

 Here we will shed light on this dilemma.